Charleston Child Custody Attorney

 Understanding how South Carolina courts look at child custody can give you more confidence as you move forward.
 In this state, custody is generally divided into legal custody and physical custody.
 Legal custody involves the authority to make major decisions about your child’s life, such as schooling, medical care, and religious upbringing.
 Physical custody addresses where your child primarily lives and how parenting time is shared.

 Family courts in South Carolina use a “best interests of the child” standard when deciding custody.
-That means judges typically review a wide range of factors, rather than focusing on a single detail.
-These can include each parent’s involvement in day to day care, the stability of each home, the child’s educational and medical needs, and each parent’s willingness to support a healthy relationship between the child and the other parent.
+That means judges typically review a wide range of factors rather than focusing on a single detail.
+These can include each parent’s involvement in day-to-day care, the stability of each home, the child’s educational and medical needs, and each parent’s willingness to support a healthy relationship between the child and the other parent.

 If your case is heard in Charleston County Family Court or another family court in the region, the same general principles apply.
-Judges usually look at the child’s routine, the history of caregiving, and any specific concerns about safety or well being.
+Judges usually look at the child’s routine, the history of caregiving, and any specific concerns about safety or well-being.
 No one factor guarantees a certain result, and the court generally considers the full context before issuing an order.

 Some parents assume that mothers automatically receive primary custody or that a single mistake will define the entire case.
 In practice, courts examine recent conduct, patterns of parenting, and whether each parent can provide a safe and stable environment.
 A knowledgeable child custody lawyer can help you understand which facts are likely to carry the most weight and how to present them effectively.